Guilherme-Lotaif/Data-Science/README.md

 ## Contributions

 Contributions are welcome!
-Whether you're fixing a bug, implementing a new feature, or just polishing up the documentation, your efforts are highly appreciated.
+Whether you're fixing a bug or implementing a new feature, your efforts are highly appreciated.

 ## License